 ABOVE GROUND EQUIPMENT OPTIONS AND UPGRADES

-A guide to pool equipment options, to help pool owners understand the many types of pool equipment for above ground pools.
+A guide to pool equipment options, to help pool owners understand the many type of pool equipment for above ground pools.
 Pool equipment includes products used to circulate, filter, clean, sanitize and heat an above ground pool.

 Above ground pool equipment packages, included with most new pools, tend to be small and ineffective.
 Many above ground pool owners upgrade their original pump and filter, add a pool cleaner or heater, or a chemical feeder.